nicolauria/connect_four/README.md

 ## Usage

-Run the command line appplication with:
+Run the command line application with:

     $ captains_mistress

-Or, if the gem is not installated, run from the gem directory:
+Or, if the gem is not installed, run from the gem directory:

     $ ruby -Ilib bin/captains_mistress